ImChong/Practice_LeetCode_C/README.md

 - GNU gdb (GDB) 13.2

 # Build & Run Code
 In order to run source code in VSCode, select the .c file that wish to run.
-Then click:
+Then click the following button in VSCode:
 ```
 Terminal -> Run Task... -> (Linux) Build & Run      /* Ubuntu System */
 Terminal -> Run Task... -> (Windows) Build & Run    /* Windows System */